Food and Drug Administration, HHS.

 Section 801.430(e)(2) requires menstrual tampon package labels to provide information on the absorbency term based on testing required under § 801.430(f) and an explanation of selecting absorbencies that reduce the risk of contracting TSS.

-Section 801.430(f) establishes requirements that manufacturers of menstrual tampons devise and follow an ongoing sampling plan for measuring the absorbency of menstrual tampons.
-Further, manufacturers must use the method and testing parameters described under this section.
+Section 801.430(f) establishes requirements that manufacturers of Start Printed Page 13625menstrual tampons devise and follow an ongoing sampling plan for measuring the absorbency of menstrual tampons.
+Further, manufacturers must use the method and testing parameters described under § 801.430(f).

-Section 801.435(b), (c), and (h) establishes requirements for condom labeling to bear an expiration date that Start Printed Page 21961is supported by testing that demonstrates the integrity of three random lots of the product.
+Section 801.435(b), (c), and (h) establishes requirements for condom labeling to bear an expiration date that is supported by testing that demonstrates the integrity of three random lots of the product.

 Section 809.10(a) and (b) establishes requirements that a label for an in vitro diagnostic device and the accompanying labeling (package insert), must contain information identifying its intended use, instructions for use and lot or control number, and source.